 Tip 2.
 Get the Lay of the Land: Fintech Compliance Review

-As a new Chief Compliance Officer, you have to take a programmatic and holistic approach to your new firm’s compliance needs.
+As a new CCO, you have to take a programmatic and holistic approach to your new firm’s needs.
 Starting from your very first week on the job, you should do extensive due diligence on your own firm, far more detailed than was possible during the recruitment process.

 First, of course, make sure you have a detailed understanding of every regulated business process and activity conducted by your firm.
 As you dig deeper, you should also be prepared to ask tough questions about processes and activities that do not have any associated compliance processes.